Emarioo/BetterThanBatch/README.md

 <!-- TODO: Swap option 1 and 2 so that download release is first option, the recommended option.
 Compiling project is first option right now because there are no releases -->

 # Building
+The project is built using the Python script `build.py`.
+Python version 3.9 and higher should work without problems.
+Once compiled, the executable can be found in `bin/btb.exe`.
+I recommend editing the environment variable `PATH` so that you have access to `btb.exe` from anywhere.

 ## Linux
 **Requirements**: `g++`

-Run `build.sh`.
-Once built, the executable can be found in `bin/btb`.
-I recommend editing environment variable `PATH` so that you have access to `btb` from anywhere.
+Make sure `g++` is available and run `python build.py` in a terminal.

 ## Windows
 **Requirements**: `cl` and `link` OR `g++`.

-In `build.bat`, comment/uncomment the way you want to build the compiler.
-If you are using Visual Studio Tools (cl, link) then open the VS Developer Command Prompt and `cd` to the cloned repository.
-Then run `build.bat`.
-If you are using MinGW and `g++` then you can simply run `build.bat` (as long as `g++` is in your PATH env. variable).

-Once built, the executable can be found in `bin/btb.exe`.
-I recommend editing environment variable `PATH` so that you have access to `btb.exe` from anywhere.
+If you plan to compile the project once, I would recommend installing MinGW to get `g++` because it's easy.
+Then you can run `python build.py gcc` in a terminal.
+This may take between 30 and 60 seconds for a complete rebuild (gcc is slow).

+If you plan on compiling the project often, I would recommend using Visual Studio Developer Tools (cl, link) because it compiles the project quicker than GCC (6-12 seconds for a complete rebuild).
+Before you can run `python build.py msvc` in a terminal, you must make sure `cl` and `link` are available.
+You can do this by installing Visual Studio and in the launcher selecting something named `C/C++ desktop development` (if you have used C++ in Visual Studio then you probably have this).
+Then hit the windows key and search for `VS Developer Command Prompt`.
+This opens a terminal, type `cl` and you'll see that it's available.
+Now you need to cd into the project where `build.py` is and run `python build.py msvc`.

+**NOTE:** Compiling the project with Visual Studio may seem like a lot of work but you just have to open the VS developer terminal once.
+If you use VSCode as your editor than you can type `code` in the VS terminal and all terminals inside VSCode will have `cl` available.
+Another alternative is to add vcvars64.bat (look it up on the internet what it is) to your PATH and then you can run that in any terminal to make `cl` available.
+Personally, I have made `cl` available at all times by manually making the changes vcvars64 would do to environment variables.

+## Extra
+If you want to compile with debug information, tracy profiler or optimizations then you can toggle these options inside `build.py`.
+You can also pass them as arguments to the script like this: `python build.py use_debug use_optimizations use_tracy`.

+You can change the path of the executable like this: `python build.py output=bin/release/btb.exe`.
+All object files will still end up in `bin`, this cannot be changed at the moment.

 # Examples
 **NOTE:** These have been tested on my computer with my environment which means that it might not work on your computer.
-You may need to clone the repo, build the compiler with MSVC, and run `compiler.exe --run examples/graphics/quad.btb` to make it work.
+You may need to clone the repo, build the compiler with MSVC, and run `btb.exe --run examples/graphics/quad.btb` to make it work.
 You have to build the repo because there is no release yet.

 [Rendering test](/examples/graphics/quad.btb) - Rendering with GLEW, GLFW, and OpenGL